spinnaker/spinnaker.github.io/concepts/index.md

 Resources you deploy using Spinnaker follow this convention naturally, because you assign these names (not including version) when you create those resources.
-If you try to use infrastructure, you will have to rename some resources to use this convention in order for Spinnaker to recognize them.
+If you try to use pre-existing infrastructure, you will have to rename some resources to use this convention in order for Spinnaker to recognize them.

 ![](create_new_server_group_naming.png)